 This paper is related to several studies that explore the impact of international factors on country-specific inflation from different angles.
 In their seminal paper, Ciccarelli and Mojon (2010) quantify the comovement between global inflation and CPI inflation rates in OECD countries.
-They find that country-specific inflation rates are largely a global phenomenon, i.e. individual countries tend to inherit global inflationary pressures.
+They find that country-specific inflation rates are largely a global phenomenon, i.e., individual countries tend to inherit global inflationary pressures.
 Building on this study, Mumtaz and Surico (2012) show that the properties of global inflationary pressures vary over time and shed some light on economic characteristics driving differences and similarities across country-specific inflation rates.
 Neely and Rapach (2011) detect economic policies and development measures, which explain the cross-sectional variation in the relative importance of international influences.
-More recently, Altansukh et al. (2017) point out that the globalization in long-run inflation is largely driven by the convergence in the mean levels of the core component and the short-run globalization effect can be traced back to the energy component.
+More recently, Altansukh et al. (2017) note that the globalization in long-run inflation is largely driven by the convergence in the mean levels of the core component and the short-run globalization effect can be traced back to the energy component.
 Various other recent studies focus on the impact of specific global factors, reflecting commodity prices or global business cycles, on domestic inflation dynamics with ambiguous empirical evidence (see Rieth 2015, for a brief literature review).
-(Auer et al. 2017a,b) document the importance of global value chains as transmission channel of global factors to domestic inflation.
+Auer et al. (2017a,b) document the importance of global value chains as transmission channels of global factors to domestic inflation.

 Our work is also related to a strand of the literature assessing the international transmission of structural shocks.
 Several studies have attributed an important role to external shocks in explaining domestic macroeconomic fluctuations.
-Many of these studies gauge the evolution of the impact of international spillovers originating from the United States, with a special focus on U.S. monetary policy shocks (see e.g. Georgiadis 2016, Maćkowiak 2007, Canova 2005, or Kim 2001).
-In a more recent study, Potjagailo (2017) analyzes the spillover effects from euro area monetary policy shocks across a range of EU countries.
+Many of these studies gauge the evolution of the impact of international spillovers originating from the United States, with a special focus on U.S. monetary policy shocks (see, e.g., Georgiadis 2016, Maćkowiak 2007, Canova 2005, or Kim 2001).
+In a more recent study, Potjagailo (2017) analyzes the spillover effects from euro area monetary policy shocks across a range of

+EU countries.
 She finds heterogeneous spillover effects on prices across countries and asymmetric inflation responses in most Central and Eastern European countries.

 Our analysis is most similar in spirit to the studies by Mumtaz and Surico (2009) and Aastveit et al. (2016).
-Mumtaz and Surico (2009) use a FAVAR to examine the dynamic effects of global shocks on the UK economy.
-Aastveit et al. (2016) add regional factors to the global factors and extend the set of countries examined (Canada, New Zealand, Norway and the UK).
-Our analysis, however, differs from these studies in a number of dimensions, including the structure of the model, the estimation method, the data set and the country analyzed.
-Most importantly, this study specifically aims at shedding light on the question whether monetary policy of a small open economy can shield against international spillovers to inflation.
+Mumtaz and Surico (2009) use a FAVAR to examine the dynamic effects of global shocks on the UK economy.1 Aastveit et al. (2016) add regional factors to the global factors and extend the set of countries examined (Canada, New Zealand, Norway and the UK).
+Our analysis differs from these studies in a number of dimensions, including the dataset and the country analyzed, but also the structure of the model and the estimation method.
+Most importantly, however, we specifically aim at shedding light on the question of whether and how monetary policy of a small open economy reacts to international spillovers to inflation.
 Moreover, it puts particular emphasis on potential differences in the transmission of foreign shocks to different items of the CPI.
-Hałka and Kotłowski (2016) also provide a detailed analysis of the role of global shocks on disaggregated price dynamics in three other small open economies than Switzerland (Czech Republic, Poland and Sweden), but based on a different modelling approach.
+Halka and Kotłowski (2016) also provide a detailed analysis of the role of global shocks on disaggregated price dynamics in three small open economies other than Switzerland (Czech Republic, Poland and Sweden), but based on a different modeling approach.